-Figure 5d shows the winter (December, January and February) mean CET anomalies, ΔT{DJF} .
-Agreement with the occurrence of Thames freeze dates is good, but not as consistent as for ΔT{\min} .
-This is not surprising because the cold snap required to freeze the river would depress the temperature in one month and so reduce ΔT{\min} , but the three-month average need not be so greatly depressed if temperatures before and after the cold snap were not as low.
-Note the great inter-annual variability in the CET winter temperatures: the coldest winter (lowest ΔT{DIF}) in the series is 1684 (the year of the most famous frost fair, shown in figure 1) yet the fifth warmest winter in the whole series to date is just two years later.
+Part (d) of figure 5 shows the winter (December, January and February) mean CET anomalies, $\Delta T{\rm DJF}$ .
+Agreement with the occurrence of Thames freeze dates is good, but not as consistent as for $\Delta T{\min}$ .
+This is not surprising because the cold snap required to freeze the river would depress the temperature in one month and so reduce $\Delta T{\min}$ but the three-month average need not be so greatly depressed if temperatures before and after the cold snap were not as low.
+Note the great interannual variability in the CET winter temperatures: the coldest winter (lowest $\Delta T{\rm DJF}$ ) in the series is 1684 (the year of the most famous frost fair shown in figure 1) yet the 5th warmest winter in the whole series to date is just 2 years later.
 Hence even at the peak of the LIA there were exceptionally mild winters in England.

-Figure 5e looks at the summer CET anomalies (means for June, July and August) and shows that the agreement of cold summers and Thames freeze dates is even poorer.
-Indeed, several of the frost-fair years had relatively hot summers (bear in mind the anomalies are with respect to the CET JJA mean for 1961-90, which is T{JJA} =+15.3°C).
-Thus the CET data, like Bruegel's paintings, dispel the impression that the LIA was a period of unremitting cold: the cold winters were often interspersed with very mild winters and/or with hot summers.
+Part (e) looks at the summer CET anomalies (means for June, July and August) and shows the agreement of cold summers and Thames freeze dates is even poorer.
+Indeed, several of the frost-fair years had relatively hot summers (bear in mind the anomalies are with respect to the CET JJA mean for 1961-1990 which is $T{\text{JJA}} = +15.3$ °C. Thus the CET data, like Bruegel's paintings dispel the impression that the LIA was a period of unremitting cold - this is not the case as the cold winters were often interspersed with very mild winters and/or with hot summers.